 - Chances are you’ll be taking the subway a lot, so it can be worth your while to pay for a metro card on the first day.
 For $30 (plus $1 for the card) you’ll get unlimited rides for 7 days.
 To put that in perspective, it normally costs $2.50 per ride.

 - Get restaurant recommendations from your hotel’s front desk or concierge.
-They sometimes manage to get your meal comped, or at the very least will send you along with a discount card.
+They sometimes manage to get your meal comped, or at the very least will send you along with a discount card or be able to suggest a fun food tour.

 - If you want to visit a number of attractions or do tours, it may be cost-effective to pick up a pass.
 I recommend the New York Pass which can get you into 80 attractions and also includes hop on-hop off tours and cruises for less than $200 per person, depending on how many days you’re there.